 RNCPS do not carry voting rights and are fully transferable.
-The RNCPS shall be redeemed at INR 10 per share on or before 31st March 2038 as may be determined by the Board in one or more transferable.
+The RNCPS shall be redeemed at INR 10 per share on or before 31st March 2038 as may be determined by the Board in one or more tranches.

-In the event of Liquidation of Bidwal Renewable Private Limited, the RNCPS shall be entitled to receive in preference to the equity shareholders of the Bidwal Renewable Private Limited, as per share amount equal to 1.0 times of the face value of each RNCPS plus any declared but unpaid dividends on such RNCPS
+In the event of Liquidation of Bidwal Renewable Private Limited , the RNCPS shall be entitled to receive in preference to the equity shareholders of the Bidwal Renewable Private Limited, as per share amount equal to 1.0 times of the face value of each RNCPS plus any declared but unpaid dividends on such RNCPS

-Notes to Special Purpose Combined Financial Statements for the year ended 31 March 2022
+Notes to Special Purpose Combined Financial Statements for the year ended 31 March 2023

-15B Securities premium
+14B Securities premium

-At 1 April 2020 3,229
+At 1 April 2021 7,255

-Premium on issue of equity shares during the year 4,026

-At 31 March 2021 7,255
+At 31 March 2022 7,255

-Premium on issue of equity shares during the year

-At 31 March 2021 7,255
+At 31 March 2023 7,255